DrxcoDev/softOS/README.md

 1. `clone this repository`
 2. Input: `./build.sh`

-Only you can look a green text.
+- You will can look a green text.

 ## Only Memory
 1. `cd util`